 A good marketing agency will work with its clients if the company wants to take on some of these tasks themselves.
 They will also help consult on best practices and how the message can be more effective.

 If your budget is slim, it is okay.
 Look at the tasks needed and see if you can fill in the gap between what is needed to make your marketing plan effective and what your budget is.
 As an example, you are wanting to increase your visibility on social media.
-You are working with a marketing agency and they are running ads for you.
-To keep the budget down, you can make the regular posts to your Facebook page, Instagram Page, etc.
+You are working with a marketing agency, and they are running ads for you.
+To keep the budget down, you can make regular posts to your Facebook page, Instagram Page, etc.

 You may want to do all or part of it, just make sure you have a social calendar set up, so the messages you post are consistent with the message the marketing agency is posting.

 A healthy way to look at the cost of marketing is to calculate how many closed deals it will take to make your money back.
 Depending on the type of marketing you are doing, 2 10% of customer inquiries will turn into a sale.
-Content marketing (which are articles) have a longer lifespan than general ads since they help your search engine optimization and stay on your website to help feed your site visitors through your funnel.
+Content marketing (which are articles) has a longer lifespan than general ads since they help your search engine optimization and stay on your website to help feed your site visitors through your funnel.

 Depending on your goals, if you need immediate sales and calls coming into your business you will need paid ads.
 If your goals are focused on your long-term plan, search engine optimization is the way to go.
 We recommend a good balance of both, allowing you to simultaneously work on the immediate need and the long-term goals of your business.